Project Data Management and Run Instructions

 sbatch wf_run_script.sh

-After the submission to the cluster, one usually should check its status and progress with squeue -u <username> as well a by monitoring the content of the slurm-<jobid>.out file generated by the scheduler in the same directory.
+Note, some users might need to replace in the root directory of their workflow the default batchtools.slurm.tmpl file with this upated version here.
+Alterntively, changing in the wf_run_script.R “gen242” to “epyc” under the partition argument will also work.
+After the submission to the cluster, one usually should check its status and progress with squeue -u <username> as well as by monitoring the content of the slurm-<jobid>.out file generated by the scheduler in the same directory.
 This file contains most of the STDOUT and STDERROR generated by a cluster job.
 Once everything is working on the toy data, users can run the workflow on the real data the same way.